Texas vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Elite Eight

 - Odds to win the national championship: +360

-- Texas is third-best in college basketball in terms of its odds to win the national championship (+360), but only fifth-best, according to computer rankings.
+- In terms of its odds to win the national championship (+360), Texas is third-best in college basketball.
+It is two spots below that, fifth-best, according to computer rankings.

+- Sportsbooks have moved the Longhorns' national championship odds up from +2200 at the beginning of the season to +360.
+Among all teams in the country, that is the 74th-biggest change.

+- The implied probability of Texas winning the national championship, based on its +360 moneyline odds, is 21.7%.

-- The Longhorns have had the 74th-biggest change in terms of their national championship odds, improving from +2200 at the start of the season to +360.
+- The Hurricanes have had the 53rd-biggest change in terms of their national championship odds, improving from +10000 at the beginning of the season to +1100.

-- With odds of +360, Texas has been given a 21.7% chance of winning the national championship.
+- Miami (FL) has an 8.3% chance of winning the national championship, based on its moneyline odds.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.